Two Vets QDT V2 Inverted Review: Rifle and Spotter Test

 The tripod uses a vented leg design, which prevents airlocks when changing heights and allows for really fast leg adjustments.
 This might not sound like a big deal but it helps to reduce setup time which is important in comps and when hunting.
 It also feels smooth to use and adds to the premium experience.
 The 1/4-turn rubber twist locks work well and allow for that quick and smooth adjustment.
 You will notice the rubber twist locks are at the top of the tripod, this is where the ‘inverted’ designation comes in.

 You’ll notice the twist locks are at the top of the tripod legs compared to the bottom.
-Because of this, their alot easier to access compared to the traditional spot you usually find twist locks on the bottom of the legs.
-Having the leg adjustment in reach without having to bed down is a nice change.
+Because of this, they are much easier to access compared to the traditional spot you usually find twist locks on the bottom of the legs.
+Having the leg adjustment in reach without having to bend down is a nice change.

 Two Vets Tripods QDT V2